The National Museum of Computing: Large Systems Gallery

 The museum's 2966 was donated by Tarmac who used it as a 1900, until it was decommissioned in 1999, due in part, to fears that it would be affected by the ′Millennium Bug′.
 Almost all large mainframes were broken up for scrap when they reached the end of their working lives, but Tony Sale, one of the founders of the Computer Conservation Society (CCS), who was directing the Colossus Rebuild, managed to persuade ICL to pay for its transport to Bletchley Park.

-Nearly ten years passed before The National Museum of Computing was formed and the system was taken out of storage and set up in the this gallery in 2008.
+Nearly ten years passed before The National Museum of Computing was formed and the system was taken out of storage and set up in this gallery in 2008.
 Unfortunately the damp conditions in the semi-derelict buildings that the machine lived in for so many years took their toll.
 The long and difficult process of restoring the system to working order has been underway since its relocation.
 The magnetic disc units for these machines require specially filtered and temperature-controlled air which is not available in the 1944-vintage Block H building.
 Instead, a solid-state device that acts as a virtual disc system was built.
 The configuration from Tarmac did not include any video terminals, but three original ICL terminals were acquired and restored.
 The machine is run as a 1900 under the George 3 operating system.
 Visitors can now use the terminals to play noughts and crosses against the computer, and to explore the twisty windy passages of the classic Colossal Cave adventure game.